This information gives suggestions on ways you can cope with the loss of a loved one. We hope it’s helpful to you and your family.Back to top

-After the death of a loved one, you may feel shocked or in disbelief.
+After the death of a loved one, you may feel shock or disbelief.
 Some people feel numb or as if they’re in a dream.
-There may be times when you’re overwhelmed with sadness, emptiness, and loneliness.
-You may even feel angry, guilty, or relieved.
-Having more than 1 of these feelings at a time is normal.
+There may be times when you’re overwhelmed with sadness, emptiness, or loneliness.
+You may even feel anger, guilt, or relief.
+Having multiple feelings at the same time is normal.

 Your grief may feel most painful in the first few months after your loss, but it will change as the months go by.
 Some people may tell you that it takes a year to grieve the loss of a loved one.
 In truth, there is no set amount of time for grieving.
 Each loss is unique and we all deal with it in our own ways.

 Coping with the Challenges of Losing a Loved One

 Here are some things to keep in mind as you approach the days to come.

 Different cultures and faiths have rituals to honor someone after they have died.
 Sometimes, families create their own rituals like lighting candles or getting together for a special meal.
 If you want to honor your loved one in a more public way, you can make an online memorial, purchase a plaque to be named in their memory, or plant a tree or garden.
 These efforts can help you create a sense of community and connection.
 You may want to talk with your clergy or friends and family about how you would like to honor your loved one.